 So let’s start with the main issue.

 How Long Is GMAT?

 GMAT is a computer-adaptive test required to get admitted into MBA colleges worldwide.
-The test is created to measure the skills of the students like reading, quantitative abilities, critical thinking, and writing.
+The test is created to measure the students’ skills like reading, quantitative abilities, critical thinking, and writing.

 The test is divided into four sections and includes different numbers of questions.

-The following table will help you to understand the basic structure of the GMAT test.
+The following table will help you understand the GMAT test’s basic structure.

 |Analytical Writing Assessment||30 minutes||12 questions||Analysis of argument|